DiarmuidMccarthy/WorkSpaceOnline/README.md

 # WorkSpaceOnline
-# Will this to learn the basic of Git
+# Will use this to learn the basic of Git lol